arafato/azure-core-concepts-book/README.md

 user profile data, permissions, and so on.
 It also contains groups, applications, and other information pertaining to an organization and its security.

-There are two types of accounts you can use to sign in: a Microsoft account (formerly known as Microsoft Live ID) and a work or school account, which is an account stored in Azure AD.
+There are two types of accounts you can use to sign in: a **Microsoft account** (formerly known as Microsoft Live ID) and a **work or school account**, which is an account stored in Azure AD.
 There is a federation relationship between between Azure AD and the Microsoft account consumer identity system.
-As a result, Azure AD is able to authenticate "guest" Microsoft accounts as well as "native" Azure AD accounts.
+As a result, Azure AD is able to authenticate "guest" Microsoft accounts as well as "native" Azure AD accounts, assuming that the Azure AD tenant is living in the International Cloud.

 ##### Gotchas
 >- Account Overlap: It is not possible anymore to create a new personal Microsoft